 If a live tutor is not available, a variety of online resources is available 24/7 in various subject areas.

 All students enrolled in Mat-Su College may receive tutoring in the Learning Resource Center (LRC).
 Math and Writing tutors are regularly available Fall and Spring semesters; the ASL tutor is available when scheduled.
-With each visit, students are required to sign in.
-Computers are available for students working on course assignments or accessing online resources.
+With each visit, students are required to provide their names, course names, and professor names.

-The math tutors help with any math or math-related course offered at Mat-Su College and are available on a walk-in basis during scheduled hours.
+The math tutors help with any math or math-related course offered at Mat-Su College and are available online during scheduled hours.
 They do not work homework problems for students but help them identify problem areas and understand math principles.
-Students in the same courses may be encouraged to work together with the tutor.
-Resource books and tutorial videos are available in the LRC Library.
+Students in the same courses may be encouraged to work together with each other and the tutor.
 The tutors can provide information about online math resources.

 American Sign Language tutors are available as scheduled.

-Writing tutors help with all aspects of writing, from reviewing grammar and punctuation to understanding essay assignments.
+Writing tutors typically start a couple of weeks into the semester.
+They help with all aspects of writing, from reviewing grammar and punctuation to understanding essay assignments.
 Genres of writing, the writing process, and APA & MLA reference styles are common topics that are discussed with the tutors.
 Tutors often help students identify their own writing problems; however, tutors do not correct errors for students.
 Rather, they train students to understand academic writing principles and to identify patterns in their own writing that are not consistent with academic writing.
 To benefit most from tutoring services, students working on extensive writing assignments should seek help early in the process.
 Tutors can offer only limited advice when students seek help the same day that a lengthy writing assignment is due.
 Students are encouraged to make an appointment to meet with a writing tutor, especially towards the end of the semester when final papers are due.
 Appointments are limited to 30 minutes.
-Students who do not have appointments are welcome to sign in, but they may have to wait for an opening with a writing tutor.
-Tutors make every effort to meet with students seeking help.
-Resource books and tutorial videos are also available.

 Tutoring Fees and Schedules